- The Process Of Registering A Vehicle In Mexico

 If you have any questions about the process of shipping a car to Mexico, what options you have, or what’s required, click here to learn more!
 Our international shipping page for Mexico has a wealth of helpful information!

-Driving In Mexico & Understanding Rules Of The Road
+Driving In The Land of the Aztecs & Understanding Rules Of The Road

 Driving And Getting Around

 When driving south of the United States border do so on the right side of the road.
 Make sure you know your way around or that you are comfortable reading signs in Spanish.
-In Mexico speed limits are indicated in kilometers per hour rather than miles per hour so keep that in mind.
+In Central American nationico speed limits are indicated in kilometers per hour rather than miles per hour so keep that in mind.

 Night driving is something to approach cautiously.
-Lighting on Mexican roadways is questionable at night – read: nonexistent in some places – and livestock is known to wander out into the roads.
+The lighting on Mexican roadways is questionable at night—read: nonexistent in some places—and livestock is known to wander out onto the roads.

 Road conditions are a hit or miss.
 Some roads are impeccable with smooth pavement.
-But others are pothole ridden and questionable at best.
-When you venture away from the main cities into the outskirts, that is when the likelihood of hitting rough roads increases.
+But others are pothole-ridden and questionable at best.
+When you venture away from the main cities into the outskirts, the likelihood of hitting rough roads increases.

 When inclement weather strikes, be prepared for floods.
-It’s recommended you have a high clearance, four-wheel drive vehicle for weather like that.
+You should have a high-clearance, four-wheel-drive vehicle for such weather.

 Mexico Vehicle Resources